-Gestational diabetes is a form of diabetes that occurs during pregnancy.
-This usually develops around the 24th to 28th week of pregnancy.
+Gestational diabetes is a form of diabetes that can develop around the 24th to 28th week of pregnancy.
 For most women, diabetes goes away after the baby is born.

-Finding out you have gestational diabetes may come as a shock, and you may be worried about how this will affect your pregnancy and your baby.
-While there is an increased risk of complications during pregnancy and birth, the good news is that the risks of health problems for mother and baby are reduced if gestational diabetes is well-managed.
+Finding out you have gestational diabetes may come as a shock.
+You may be worried about how this will affect your pregnancy and your baby.
+While there is an increased risk of complications during pregnancy and birth, the good news is that the risks of health problems for mother and baby are reduced if gestational diabetes is carefully managed.